DomainWarrior/tweet_bot/README.md

 <h1 align="center">  A Twitter bot made with python, tweepy api and json!</h1>
 Please make sure you have those packages installed!
  Make sure you have Tweepy API installed

 ```sh
  pip install tweepy
  pip install python 3.8
 ```
-In order to use please grab the needed tokens from twitter development page and put them under credientals.
+In order to use please grab the needed tokens from twitter development page and put them under credientals.py

 Tweet bot's features:
-  Auto tweet set timer and let it go (you may get banned for constantly spamming so dont change the timer unless you accept that)
+* Auto tweet set timer and let it go (you may get banned for constantly spamming so dont change the timer unless you accept that)
+* Auto Follow Followers (follows all users that follows this account)
-  Auto tweets from a text file and checks for duplicate tweet and skips if it is a duplicate (it goes to the next available string)
+* Auto tweets from a text file and checks for duplicate tweet and skips if it is a duplicate (it goes to the next available string)
+* Auto favorite and retweet (likes, favorites and retweets customizable hashtags)
-  Auto Follow Followers (follows all users that follows this account) Auto reply (if mentioned the bot auto replies to dm for help or support or with a tweet) Auto favorite and retweet (likes, favorites and retweets customizable hashtags)
+* Auto reply (if mentioned the bot auto replies to dm for help or support or with a tweet)

-  Features to come!:
+Features to come:
-  Update your profile description with the bot
+* Update your profile description with the bot
-  Update your status one time with the bot update your profile image with the bot
+* Update your status one time with the bot
+* Update your profile image with the bot
-  Upload a tweet with an image and text overlaying the image
+* Upload a tweet with an image and text overlaying the image

-  Please do not resell this code or claim it as your own.
+> Please do not resell this code or claim it as your own.
 Thank you so very much.
 ## Author

 👤 **Domain Warrior**